phoenixphoebus/diy-electronics/README.md

 There are numerous articles on the internet for connecting max7219 display with max7219 and have observed all of them to work in my experience.

 ## Case
-I use the public library to print cases and haven't been able to get a printed one yet.
-The library uses Ultimaker 3 or Ultimaker 3s.
+I use a public library to 3d print cases and haven't been able to get a good one printed yet.
+The library uses Ultimaker 3 or Ultimaker S3.

 I printed this case https://www.thingiverse.com/thing:4383145 and the grill doesn't match the leds on the display.
 Photo: